Body-Worn Camera Training and Technical AssistanceTeam

 Denise Rodriguez - Project Manager

-Denise Rodriguez is a Research Analyst at CNA, and serves as the Project Manager on BWC TTA.
+Denise Rodriguez is a Research Scientist at CNA, and serves as the Project Manager on BWC TTA.
 She has been with CNA for over seven years and has managed a number of projects, conducted assessments of police policy and procedures relating to police use of force, reconstructed police critical incidents and large-scale events, developed use of force policies, and developed law enforcement specific after action reports for a number of federal and local-level law enforcement agencies.
 Ms. Rodriguez has led, analyzed, and provided research support on police involved critical incidents and collaborative reform initiatives for the Tampa, FL Police Department, Baltimore, MD Police Department, the Las Vegas, NV Metropolitan Police Department, the Washington, D.C.
 Homeland Security and Emergency Management Agency, the Spokane, WA Police Department, and the Fayetteville, NC Police Department.
 Ms. Rodriguez also manages CNA’s National Institute of Justice study on the impact of body worn cameras (BWC) in the Las Vegas, NV Metropolitan Police Department.

 Tom Woodmansee - Senior Advisor